clark-ewerton/cypress-serverest-cicd/README.md

 ## CI/CD Pipeline

 This project uses **GitHub Actions** to run tests automatically on every push or pull request.
 The whole code can be found here: `cypress/workflows/cypress.yml`

+It also uses **Azure Devops** as a pipeline to run the same tests.
+The whole code can be found here: `azure-pipelines.yml`

 In this project CI is responsible for compile, build and run e2e automated test.